Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 .. list-table::
    :header-rows: 1

-   * - opflow
+   * - Opflow
-     - alternative
+     - Alternative

    * - :class:`~qiskit.opflow.list_ops.ListOp`
      - No direct replacement.
 This is the base class for operator lists.
 For ``Pauli`` operators, the